mantrajsframework/mantrad/docs/12-component-cron.md

 # Component Cron Jobs Definitions

-A component can define a job to be performed recurrently.
+A component can define a job to be executed recurrently.

-As other kind of Mantra assets, you have two ways to define a cron job in a component: using the *hook* "Cron" of implicity.
+As other kind of Mantra assets, you have two ways to define a cron job in a component: using the *hook* "Cron" of implicity in a file.

 ## Defining a cron using the hook "Cron"